sapozhnikovv/SCU.Serilog.Sinks.Telegram/README.md

 Works without issues in docker container's too.

 Logging in Telegram chat is a simple task.
 You don't need to have many dependencies, dozens of code files, a huge wiki on how to configure it.
 If you hate monstrous projects, this Serilog extension is your choice.
+Sources of this project - 4 files.

 If the functionality of this solution does not meet your needs, you can always make your own version of this extension.